-The study area was divided into three compartments which include the undisturbed forest area, farmland and Secondary forest for the purpose of this study.
-Line transects method according to (Sutherland, 2009) was used to collect data on bird species diversity, and abundance in the study area.
-In all an of 60 transect lines were randomly placed measuring 1000 m each transect was divided into 200 m sections with each block having 20 transects randomly placed.
-The programme GPS 2011 Utility (GPSU, 2012) was used to locate the starting and ending points of transects.
-Transect lines were walked three times a week for three months in both seasons (May, July and September for wet season and November, January, and March for dry season) of the year.
-Survey was conducted between 0.600 hours and 10.00 hours and 1600 hours to 1800 hours, the survey was not conducted beyond 10.00hours in the morning in other to reduce day light effect.
-Transects were walked at an average speed of one kilometre per hour, depending on the terrain and the number of bird species recorded.
-All birds viewed on the ground or in the vegetation, as well as birds that are flying ahead, were identified and the number in the group recorded.
+Figure 1: Map of the Study area (source: Aigbe et al. 2017) Data Collection The study area was divided into three compartments, which include the undisturbed forest area, Farmland and Secondary forest, for the purpose of this study.
+According to (Sutherland 2009), the line transects method was used to collect data on bird species diversity and abundance in the study area.
+In all of 60 transect lines were randomly placed, measuring 1000 m.
+Each transect was divided into 200 m sections with each block having 20 transects randomly placed.
+The program GPS 2011 Utility (GPSU 2012) was used to locate the starting and ending points of transects.
+Transect lines were walked three times a week for three months in both seasons (May, July, and September for the wet season and November, January, and March for dry season) of the year.
+The survey was conducted between 0.600hours and 10.00hours and 1600 hours; the survey was not conducted beyond 10.00hours in the morning to reduce daylight effect.
+Transects were walked at an average speed of one kilometer per hour, depending on the terrain and the number of bird species recorded.
+All birds viewed on the group recorded.
 Birds of the same species within 10m of each other were counted in the same group.
 A pair of binoculars with a magnification 7x 50 was used in the identification of bird species.
 Distance estimates were obtained by using a digital range finder.
-The side of the transect that the bird was recorded was also noted in order to calculate the distance from the transect for groups made up separately recorded individuals which may have been on different sides of the transect.
-If birds were in a tight group or recordings were to be made, the distance to the centre of the group was taken.
-Physical features of birds sighted but could not be identified immediately were taken and field guide book of West African birds (Burrow and Demey, 2011) was used to identify the bird species and bird calls was used to confirmed the presence of nocturnal bird species within the study sites.
-Data was collected for six months three months in the dry season (November, February and March) and three months in the wet season (June, August, and September) in 2014
+The side of the transect that the bird was recorded was also noted to